ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 :underline:`Classify no acute malnutrition`

-* WFH ≥ -2 z score AND
+* WHZ ≥ -2 z score AND
 * No bilateral pitting oedema

 **Treatment**